-The DDC114 provides optional complementary inputs (DCLK, DIN, and DOUT) to help reduce digital coupling to the analog inputs.
+The DDC114 provides optional complementary inputs (DCLK, DIN) to help reduce digital coupling to the analog inputs.
 If using these inputs, connect a complementary signal to each.
-If these inputs are not connected inside the DDC114, they should be tied to DGND if not used.
+If these inputs are not connected on the DDC114, they should be tied to DGND.
 DOUT is a complementary output designed to drive DIN.
 If not using DOUT, leave it floating.